 These classes are for teams who have completed the Companion Dog degree and who want to work towards a Companion Dog Excellent (CDX) or Utility Dog (UD) title.
 Classes are designed to help handlers and dogs perfect the open or utility exercises.
 They focus on teaching advanced dogs reliability and helping handlers perfect footwork, body and hand position while gaining confidence and understanding of the rules and rigors of competition.
 Classes require a minimum of three students.

 The following classes are not offered at every session.
 Before you register for one of these, please contact us to find out if it will be available.

 The following classes may be offered at obedience trials and degrees can be obtained by qualifying at three trials under two different judges.
 No previous obedience title is necessary on the dog before competing at any of these three levels.
 We offer classes training specifically for these degrees.

-We highly recommend mailing registration early for Beginning and Puppy classes as these class sizes are limited and usually fill quickly.
-Students may not be able to register the first night if classes are already full.
+We highly recommend mailing registration early for Beginner and Puppy classes as these class sizes are limited and usually fill quickly.

 You can click on this icon to access the Adobe web site and download Acrobat Reader to view and print PDF files.